What Happens after I-130 Approved?

 Immediate relatives of U.S. citizens

 An immediate relative is defined as your spouse, unmarried child under the age of 21 or parent.
 There is no cap on the number of Green Cards that can be issued for immediate family members of U.S. citizens.
 An I-485 can be filed at the same time (concurrently) as form I-130 if your family member is already in the U.S. and otherwise eligible for AOS.
 Adjustment of Status allows your family member to receive their Green Card while inside the U.S.

 If your family member has filed an AOS application concurrently, form I-130 and the AOS application will be processed together.
 And they will receive an interview notice to appear at a USCIS field office about 4 weeks before the scheduled interview.
 Some AOS applications for child and parent will be waived an interview, which means you will receive I-130 approval notice, I-485 approval notice and Green Card almost at the same time without an interview.
 If there is interview notice, you will need to accompany them to the interview.
 The USCIS officer conducting the interview will determine if they should receive a Green Card.

 Other family members of U.S. citizens or permanent residents

 If you are a U.S. citizen petitioning for your son or daughter over the age of 21 or your sibling, they will not be able to file an AOS application concurrently with the I-130 petition because there will not yet be an immigrant visa available.
 This same situation is also frequently the case for any family member if you are a permanent resident.
 You will need to consult the visa bulletin to determine when the AOS application can be filed.

-The table below is taken from the August 2022 Visa Bulletin.
+The table below is taken from the December 2023 Visa Bulletin.
 Adjustment of status applications can be filed if the I-130 receipt date is before the date that corresponds to that country and category.
-As of this writing, USCIS will allow concurrent filings for category F2A (spouses and underage children of permanent residents) because that date is essentially current.

 Unmarried children of U.S. citizen